canonical/charmed-kubeflow-documentation/docs/explanation/security/authentication.rst

 .. note::
     The ingress interface is not the same as `this ingress interface <https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/ingress>`_.

-The requirer charm shares the following data:
+The requester charm shares the following data:

 * ``prefix``: prefix-based URI to match.
 * ``rewrite``: used to rewrite the prefix portion of the URI.